University of Wisconsin–Madison

 View examples and detailed explanations in the WordPress Block toolbar documentation.

-Use the drag handle or the move up and down controls to reposition a block on the page.
+Use the drag/drop handle or the move up and down controls in the block toolbar to reposition a block on the page.
 You can also drag blocks directly in List View, which is especially helpful for grouped or nested content.

 For step-by-step guidance, visit the WordPress guide on Moving blocks.